struckma/obiba-docker/README.md

 ### Update images
-In a normal update images containers process we don't have to carry about volumes of the containers, we have to pull the last images code base version,
+In a normal update images containers process we don't have to carry about volumes of the containers, we have to pull the last images code base version.

-You can perform this command to update core drupal image code : # make update-drupal The new image may update the Drupal core Version but also the Used php amd apache as it maintained by [Drupal](https://hub.docker.com/_/drupal)
+You can perform this command to update core drupal image code : `make update-drupal`

+The new image may update the Drupal core Version but also the Used php amd apache as it maintained by [Drupal](https://hub.docker.com/_/drupal)

-In the [Obiba docker Drupal](https://hub.docker.com/repository/docker/obiba/docker-obiba-drupal) there is some .sh script helper to update the Obiba Drupal Modules, so inside the Drupal container you can execute this command to update to last Obiba Drupal modules version : # make update-obiba
+In the [Obiba docker Drupal](https://hub.docker.com/repository/docker/obiba/docker-obiba-drupal) there is some .sh script helper to update the Obiba Drupal Modules, so inside the Drupal container you can execute this command to update to last Obiba Drupal modules version : `make update-obiba`

 Basic steps:
 - Update Drupal images :  `make update-drupal`